January Japan Sale On NowBook Now & Save

 Meals: Nil

 Transfer to Lima airport in the early morning and fly to Cusco (if you organise your own flights, please ask us for the group flight details before you book flights, otherwise additional airport transfer costs will apply).
-Try to get a seat on the left side of the aircraft for the best views of stunning snow peaks.
-After your transfer to your hotel located in the historic centre you will have some time to explore the city and also enjoy a few hours of rest, essential to initiate successful acclimatisation to the altitude.
-Overnight: Hotel Abittare or similar.
+Try to get a seat on the left side for of the aircraft for the best views of stunning snow peaks.
+After your transfer to your hotel located in the historic centre you have afternoon free to allow for rest and gentle acclimatisation to the altitude.
+Short walks, cafés and nearby plazas provide an easy introduction to this former Inca capital.
+Accommodation: Hotel Abittare or similar.

 Meals: B